Chin Augmentation Surgery

 Polyethylene and Gore-Tex implants both allow the surrounding tissues and bone to grow into the implants.
 This fixes them in place and provides a blood supply to help prevent any infection.

-Does this Procedure Require Anesthesia?
+Does a Chin Augmentation Require Anesthesia?

 Dr. Altamira performs chin augmentation right here in the office when no adjunct procedures are included.
 Patients comfortably undergo in-office treatment with the use of a local anesthetic and mild sedative.
 If chin augmentation is combined with other procedures such as a facelift or rhinoplasty, surgery may be conducted in an accredited surgical center using general anesthesia.